 When you hear a cat hissing at you, it can often signify that they need your attention.
 You must give them the time they need to adjust to their new home, and if that is not possible, try to provide them with a safe environment.
-If you want to teach your cat hiss at humans, you mustn’t respond aggressively.
+You mustn’t respond aggressively if you want to teach your cat to hiss at humans.
 It would be best to try talking in a soft tone not to freak out the animal.

-If your group of family members is interacting with the cat in ways that they don’t like, try to be patient and let them adjust once in a while.
-If you are trying to teach the cat hiss at humans, it may be helpful to exercise some patience and give your pet some time to get used to their new environment.
+If your family members are interacting with the cat in ways they don’t like, try to be patient and let them adjust occasionally.
+If you are trying to teach the cat to hiss at humans, it may be helpful to exercise some patience and give your pet time to get used to their new environment.

 Why Cats Hiss (Video)